 At St. Wilfrid's we have carefully monitored your progress over the last three years.
-Looking at the progress you have made in your subjects, particularly how well you have coped with your modern foreign language, we feel the best route for you to take is 'Humanities'.
+Looking at the progress you have made in your subjects, we feel the best route for you to take is 'Humanities'.

 Please read this options booklet carefully, it will give you an overview of the route you will be following and the options you can chose within it.
 It is an exciting time in your education where you get to make some choices, please make sure that you consider them carefully and follow the advice that is given to you.